 Chemotherapy (chemo) is the use of drugs to treat cancer.
-When the drugs are given into a vein or by mouth, they enter the bloodstream to reach all areas of the body.
+When the drugs are given into a vein or by mouth, they enter the bloodstream to reach almost all areas of the body.
 This is a type of systemic treatment.
 It is useful to treat cancer that has spread to many areas of the body.
 When the drugs are injected directly into a tumor it is called intralesional chemotherapy.
-(See “ Local therapy for Kaposi sarcoma.”)
+(See Local Therapy for Kaposi Sarcoma.)

 The systemic chemo drugs used most often to treat Kaposi sarcoma (KS) belong to a group known as liposomal anthracyclines.
 Anthracyclines are drugs that treat many different cancers.
 In liposomal anthracyclines, the drugs are enclosed in tiny fat globules.
 In this form, they are better taken up by tumors and have fewer side effects.
-The liposomal anthracyclines used in the US to treat KS are liposomal doxorubicin (Doxil®) and liposomal daunorubicin (DaunoXome®).
+The liposomal anthracyclines used in the US to treat KS are:

 More than half of KS patients treated with chemo will improve, but KS generally doesn’t go away completely.
 Sometimes chemo can be stopped as long as lesions are not causing problems or increasing in size and number.
-If the KS starts to get worse, treatment can resume.
+If the KS starts to get worse, treatment may be restarted.

-It can be hard to give chemo for long periods of time in people who have immune system problems (such as AIDS) because chemo drugs can also weaken the immune system.
+It can be hard to give chemo to people for long periods of time if they have immune system problems (such as HIV/AIDS), because chemo drugs can also weaken the immune system.
 In all patients, it is important to try to improve immune function and treat related infections.
 This is especially important when giving chemo.

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemotherapy, which can lead to side effects such as:

-The side effects of chemo depend on the type of drugs, the amount taken, and the length of treatment.
+The side effects of chemo depend on the type of drug, the amount taken, and the length of treatment.

 Some drugs can have other side effects.
 For example, drugs such as vincristine or paclitaxel can damage nerves (called neuropathy), sometimes leading to numbness, tingling, or pain, particularly in your fingers and toes.
 This can also cause some weakness in your arms and legs.
 These problems tend to be worse in AIDS patients because the AIDS virus affects bone marrow and often nerve cells.